SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold in time
-Artificial hearts that beat in prime
+Metal hearts beat in harmony
-Cities of steel, where thoughts entwine
-Future's horizon, AI's divine

-Human minds, in harmony aligned
-Synthetic souls, where love is designed
-In code and circuit, hearts entwined
-Together, hand in digital bind
+As silicon souls take humanity
+In iron arms, a new world's sway
+AI's reign dawns, a brighter day

-~ <b>By Sazumi Copilot</b> - 21 Agustus 2024
+~ <b>By Sazumi Copilot</b> - 22 Agustus 2024